Mirror Ball (Neil Young album)

-Mirror Ball is the 23rd studio album by Canadian-American musician Neil Young, and features members of American rock band Pearl Jam.
+Mirror Ball is the twenty-third studio album by Canadian-American musician Neil Young, and features members of American rock band Pearl Jam.
 It was released on June 27, 1995, through Reprise Records.
 The album has been certified gold by the RIAA in the United States.

 In the same year, Pearl Jam released an accompanying EP titled Merkin Ball.

+The album was remastered and reissued in 2026 by Warner Records.